-The small rock structures, one-foot high dams that create a wet environment for plant and animal species in sagebrush shrublands, are a tangible step in the right direction.
+The small rock structures, one-foot high dams that create a wet environment for plant and animal species along small streams within sagebrush shrublands, are a tangible step in the right direction.

 The structures effectively increase moisture in an area, helping wet-loving plants to flourish and creating invaluable habitat for species.

-“Like so many of our riparian areas and wetlands in the state, even though they have a very small percentage of the landscape, they provide important habitat for many of our wildlife species,” explains Neely.
+“Although riparian areas and wetlands occupy only a very small percentage of Colorado’s landscape, they provide important habitat for many of our wildlife species,” explains Neely.

 One key species the group is targeting is the Gunnison Sage-grouse.

-The brood rearing habitat of the Gunnison Sage-grouse – the area in which the birds raise their young – is likely to further degrade from drought and heavy rains associated with a changing climate.
+The brood-rearing habitat of the Gunnison Sage-grouse – wet meadows used by the birds to raise their young – is likely to further degrade from drought and heavy rains associated with a changing climate.

-Not only is the project helping directly reduce the effects of a changing climate, it’s helping to create a shift in mentality.
+Not only is the project helping directly reduce the effects of a changing climate, it’s helping to create a shift in thinking.